 On January 6, 2017, NuScale submitted the first SMR DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review and docketed the application.
 The staff issued the acceptance review letter to NuScale on March 23, 2017, and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
 The staff's review is currently in Phase 1 and Phase 2.
 To date the NRC has identified 23 critical issues requiring resolution and that have the potential to adversely affect the review schedule.
-As of December 31, 2017, the staff has issued 315 RAIs, which included 918 RAI questions and the applicant has responded to 740 of the RAI questions.
-Of the 315 RAIs issued, 83 RAIs (26%) are now closed.
+As of January 31, 2018, the staff has issued 357 RAIs, which included 994 RAI questions and the applicant has responded to 779 of the RAI questions.
+Of the 357 RAIs issued, 68 RAIs (19%) are now closed.
+This month's report corrects the total number of RAIs that have been closed for the NuScale project.